 You feel sorry when you look at the ruins but the landscape all around is stunningly beautiful.
 The fact that you get this glimpse just for a few days in a year, makes it even more precious.

-I think people of South Goa will always remain indebted to the people of Curdi and the villages that let go of their homes so that everyone can get ample water to drink.
+I think the people of South Goa will always remain indebted to the people of Curdi and the villages that let go of their homes so that everyone can get ample water to drink.

 Video of the submerged village